cytidd/notes/notecards.md

 The reliability of the total system is less than that of the least reliable component.||
 Technology reliability x human reliability = system reliability.
 TR x HR = SR.||
 Rejecting risk instead makes life riskier.||
 "Arbitrary" means different things.
 In science, it is a non-negative decision to get on with the work.
-In social activisim, it is derived from mere opinion; capricious; not limited by law; absolute, despotic.||
+In social activism, it is derived from mere opinion; capricious; not limited by law; absolute, despotic.||
 We get what we reward for.||
 I read to learn from the mistakes and triumphs of others.
-Doing it all by myself seems terribly ineffecient.||
+Doing it all by myself seems terribly inefficient.||
 System 1 uses the Interpreter.
 System 2's job (part of it) is to fact-check the Interpreter.
 It needs time to do that, though.||
 Favor something?
 Work through the impact of implementing it.
 Anything different?||
 Disagree with an effect?
 Determine the intent of the implementation.
 Anything different?||